itsabu44/2021149_w19161997_IPD/README.md

 Dataset:
 The full dataset is not included in the public repository due to size limits.
 Instead, it has been uploaded to Google Drive: "https://drive.google.com/drive/folders/160N9aRHFl056gvkfHhppmQmN2uYXNFIS?usp=sharing"

 Although the dataset consists of seven related files, only Sales, Categories, and Products files need to be downloaded to run the project successfully.
+Save the downloaded files in the same folder as the code to run the notebooks successfully.